 Move humanity is a partnership of Human Act, Copenhagen and the UN Sustainable Development Solutions Network.
 With the billionaires’ wealth estimated to be around $10 trillion, Move Humanity calls for mobilizing at least $100 billion per year in philanthropy and wealth taxation of the world’s estimated 2,208 billionaires on behalf of the SDGs.
 Move Humanity was founded by Human Act in 2016.

-Move Humanity is a new global initiative aiming to establish SDG- focused philanthropy as a global norm.
+Move Humanity is a new global justice and wealth initiative

 The Sustainable Development Goals (SDGs) are the world’s goals to end extreme poverty, achieve decent work for all, promote social justice, and protect the natural environment from human-caused harms.